Private Interest and Public Good (MA)

 The PIPG program is not just interdisciplinary but interconnected.
 Engaging courses, field experiences and thesis research encourage students to connect their studies and their passions to real-world challenges and problem-solving.

-Social impact requires creative out-of-the-box thinking from people who understand interdisciplinary collaboration, critical thinking, and analysis.
+social-impact-impact impact requires creative out-of-the-box thinking from people who understand interdisciplinary collaboration, critical thinking, and analysis.
 The Michael F. Ford scholarship is often available for the field experience.

 Drawing from a diverse array of departments and specialties, the PIPG program consists of faculty who are actively engaged scholars and teachers dedicated to the study of public life.